LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/apple-pay.md

 ### Receiving an Apple Pay Response from a Consumer

-After the consumer submits their Apple Pay details in the form, the Apple Pay response is delivered back to LiveEngage.
+After the consumer submits their Apple Pay details in the form, the Apple Pay response is delivered back to Conversational Cloud.

 If you are looking to receive the payment response using a **bot**, you can listen for the payment response via [Conversational Metadata](messaging-agent-sdk-conversation-metadata-guide.html).
 Conversational Metadata provides a way for developers to pass metadata or context information to a bot built with the [Messaging Agent SDK](messaging-agent-sdk-overview.html).
 Please see [the Conversational Metadata guide](messaging-agent-sdk-conversation-metadata-guide.html#listen-for-payment-or-authorization-response) for how to listen for Conversational Metadata with the correct Apple Pay response structure.